fraser29/spydcmtk/sphinx/usage/introduction.rst

 License
 -------

-`spydcmtk` is distributed under the XYZ license.
+`spydcmtk` is distributed under the MIT license.
 Please refer to the LICENSE file in the project repository for more information.